Brand Valuation Services

 Singapore is home to some of Asia's most recognizable brands, including DBS Bank, SingTel and Singapore Airlines.
 These brands understand the value of their intangible assets and invest significantly in protecting and leveraging their brands.

-Intangible assets (items such as company and product brands, data, content, software code, confidential information, inventions, patents, industrial know-how, and design rights today account for more than 87% of all company value today.
+Intangible assets (items such as data, content, software code, company and product brands, confidential information, inventions, patents, industrial know-how and design rights) account for more than 87% of all company value today.
 They are now the primary driver of company profitability and growth and are recognized by the Singapore Government as being key to the country's ongoing economic success.

 Unfortunately, brand and other intangible assets are essentially ignored by modern International and Singapore accounting standards.
 They either never make the balance sheet, are lost under the amorphous term “goodwill,” or are listed at cost (and there is essentially no correlation between cost and value with intangible assets).